 And as time has gone by, a large number of projects have received full funding through it, resulting in the dreams of many coming true.
 Some of products it has helped fund include the Pebble: E-Paper Watch, the Ouya Android-based console, the Wasteland 2 RPG and more.
 Tons of different endeavors continue to find their way onto the site on a regular basis, and it shows no sign of slowing down.
-We have for you today a grand list of 7 such portals which you might want have a glance at if you’re looking to put up something of your own for crowd funding.
+We have for you today a grand list of 7 such portals which you might want to have a glance at if you’re looking to put up something of your own for crowd-funding.

 1 – Indiegogo

 This international venture was founded a year prior to KS, and has its focus set on allowing anyone to raise money for their idea.
 And while KS is limited only to folks residing in the US, the UK and Canada, Indiegogo is open to global participation for funding as well as hosting.
 It is simple to use, and puts forth straightforward analytics tools for you to be able to better track the progress of your project.
 It promotes your campaigns based on its ‘gogofactor’ algorithm which observes the level of activity in each campaign to give it a boost by ultimately sending it to the front page.
 Indiegogo once played host to the legendary Ubuntu Edge superphone which resulted in the highest ever amount of money being contributed towards a single crowd-funded project.
 This record however didn’t count since the project’s mammoth goal of raising $32,000,000 wasn’t reached.